thit2003/InfoNest/InfoNest-Rasa-Bot/data/nlu.md

 - can I transfer to another faculty?
 - what’s needed to switch degree programs?
 - where do I petition for a major change?
+- can I change my major?
+- how can I change my major?

 ## intent:ask_other_academic_petitions
 - how do I declare a minor?
-- I want to change my name—what's the process?
+- I want to change my name, what's the process?
 - how do I request a leave of absence?
 - can I update my address in the system?